YuigaWada/MisskeyKit-for-iOS/README.md

 ## MisskeyKit for iOS

-MisskeyKit is a library of [Misskey](https://misskey.io) written in swift.

-You can call Misskey API almost intuitively!
+MisskeyKit is a framework for [Misskey](https://misskey.io) written in swift.
+You can call Misskey API intuitively.

 <br>